catseye/Robin/README.markdown

   of function values (closing over the state, and returning a new function value with a transformed state.)

+* Work out the approach to short-circuiting (roughly, not given in the semantics, but optimization is allowed by the implementation after it has established all the arguments are pure.)

 ### Standard Modules ###

 * In the `concurrency` module, finalize the semantics for exception and